SuraRengoku/WaveEngine/README.md

 · Visual Studio 2022
 · C++17 or later
 · Microsoft Graphics Tools / RenderDoc
-· Direct 12 (D11 / Vulkan / OpenGL will be supported later!)
+· Direct 12，Vulkan (D11 / OpenGL will be supported later!)

 ## Author
 waiting to be revealed 😜